-Operational sampling and testing is undertaken as per the Standard Operating Procedure - Oberon Sewerage Treatment Plant (STP).
-These results are recorded on the sewer spreadsheet as per the Sewer Spreadsheet.
+Operational sampling and testing is undertaken as per the Standard Operating Procedures - Oberon Sewerage Treatment Plant (STP).
+These results are recorded on the sewer spreadsheet in accordance with the required fields and procedure.

 As of the time of writing this sampling includes the following.
-Please refer to the Standard Operating Procedure - Oberon Sewerage Treatment Plant (STP) for the current list.
+Please refer to the Standard Operating Procedures - Oberon Sewerage Treatment Plant (STP) for the current list.

-Daily Testing (~08:30):
+Daily Testing /Checks (~08:30):